 Retractable Leashes Allow for More Exercise

-Dogs who don’t get walked often enough, far enough, or for long enough can display all sorts of behavioral problems, and oftentimes this is tied to the fact that they’ve simply got too much energy to burn, so making sure your dog can put in more distance during your walks is a really good idea.
+Dogs who don’t get walked often enough, far enough, or for long enough can display all sorts of behavioral problems, and oftentimes this is tied to the fact that they’ve simply got too much energy to burn.
+So, making sure your dog can put in more distance during your walks is a really good idea.

 Retractable Leashes Can Be Used for Training

-By using a retractable leash, you can give your dog more room to range before calling them back, teaching them to follow commands at greater distances, making them much better trained and far safer on the road when it comes time to needing them to follow commands.
+By using a retractable leash, you can give your dog more room to range before calling them back, teaching them to follow commands at greater distances, making them much better trained and far safer on the road when it comes time to need them to follow commands.

 Second, the gentle reminder of the tension from the leash, which the retractable managers entirely on its own, helps the dog to learn to feel resistance, pay attention to resistance, and essentially listen for the cues you offer both verbally, and physically, via tugging the leash.